AIOU Extends Admissions Deadline For Matric, Intermediate - UrduPoint

 aiou.edu.pk), and also at the regional campuses and countrywide established prospectus sale points.

-Moreover, admissions in second phase of semester spring 2023 will commence from March 1, he added.
+Moreover, admissions in the second phase of spring semester 2023 will commence from March 01, he added.